5 Takeaways From The Last Democratic Debate Before The New Hampshire Primary

 1. Urgency is setting in for the candidates

 Unquestionably, the Democratic candidates Friday night see time slipping away.
-They tried to draw clear lines and distinctions between each other.
-Former Vice President Joe Biden went after former South Bend, Indiana Mayor Pete Buttigieg, describing him as an inexperienced risk, and Sen. Bernie Sanders, arguing he is a democratic socialist who can't beat President Trump and whose programs cost too much.
+They tried to draw clear lines and distinctions among one another.
+Former Vice President Joe Biden went after former South Bend, Ind., Mayor Pete Buttigieg, describing him as an inexperienced risk, and Sen. Bernie Sanders, arguing he is a democratic socialist who can't beat President Trump and whose programs cost too much.
 Buttigieg took an aggressive stance toward Biden, saying that to choose the former vice president would be "falling back on the familiar" while Sanders' message would wind up "dividing people."

 But it was Sen. Amy Klobuchar of Minnesota, who stood out.
 Sure, she got in her attacks.
 She went after Buttigieg (again) for his experience and Sanders by saying his health care plan is "not real," because two-thirds of Democrats in the Senate are not on board with it.
 She was clear, forceful and direct in this debate, especially at the end when she articulated a clear case against Trump.